dan2972/VoxelGame/readme.md

 variables: `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER`.

-The recommended way to do this (especially if using vscode with the CMake extension) is to create and add a file `CMakeUserPresets.json` to the root directory, and activate this preset instead of the one provided.
+The recommended way to do this (especially if using vscode with the CMake extension) is to create and add a file `CMakeUserPresets.json` to the project root directory, and activate this preset instead of the one provided.

 Example `CMakeUserPresets.json` file: